AdobeXD/xd-to-flutter-plugin/.github/ISSUE_TEMPLATE/bug_report.md

-**PLEASE READ THIS**

-_We are committed to trying to solve issues, but we need your help.
-Please take a few minutes to fill out the information below, and provide a concise, descriptive title._
+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

-**Describe the Bug**
+**Describe the bug**
 A clear and concise description of what the bug is.
-Does it happen with a specific file, artboard, or element?
-Can it be reproduced with a simpler case?
-Issues with descriptions such as "Can't export my file" don't provide us any information to work from, and will be closed.

 **To Reproduce**

-Specific steps to reproduce the behavior.
+Steps to reproduce the behavior:

-**Screenshots and/or XD File**

-If possible, add a link to an XD file that demonstrates the problem in the simplest way possible (ie. isolate just the artboard and layer that is causing the problem).
+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. See error

+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Console Output**

-Open the Developer Console in menu > plugins > developer, and provide any errors that are generated as part of the issue.

-**Versions:**
+**Desktop (please complete the following information):**
+ - OS: [e.g. iOS]
+ - Browser [e.g. chrome, safari]
+ - Version [e.g. 22]

+**Smartphone (please complete the following information):**
+ - Device: [e.g. iPhone6]
- - OS: [e.g. MacOS 10.15.1]
+ - OS: [e.g. iOS8.1]
- - XD: [e.g. 29]
+ - Browser [e.g. stock browser, safari]
- - plugin: [e.g. 1.0.0] (near the bottom of the panel)
- - Flutter: [e.g. stable 1.20.0]
+ - Version [e.g. 22]

+**Additional context**
+Add any other context about the problem here.